 Imagine it.
 You’ve paid big bucks to be shrouded and driven into the woods with a group of people you’ve never met.
 Armed with a paintball gun that shoots painful but otherwise harmless pellets, you’re ultimately playing war, the next step up from video games simulating combat.
 Other teams are in the woods with you, and you’re all competing for the same goals.
 At each checkpoint, a flag marks a box with a helpful item left inside.
 Luckily, your team finds the box first.
 Inside is a bulletproof vest, but why would you need that on a paintball field?
 You find out why when one of your teammates goes down, dropped by a headshot from a real gun.

-According to director Daniel Benmayor, the intention of his movie Paintball was to make a thriller that offers the same exhilaration of the game being played onscreen, and then twists the game into something deadly and real and confrontational.
+According to director Daniel Benmayor, the intention of his movie Paintball was to make a thriller that offers the same exhilaration of the game being played onscreen and then twists the game into something deadly, real, and confrontational.
 To accomplish this, Benmayor uses gritty handheld photography to give his audience a sense of being there.
 He places his characters and audience in the middle of nowhere and gives them no idea what’s going on.
 Then he slowly reveals, piece by piece, an absurd conspiracy, while never easing up on the tension.
 In a way, what Benmayor has done is brilliant.
 In another way, his approach is far too simplistic to keep his audience involved.